SwedbankPay/developer.swedbankpay.com/checkout/v3/index.md

 *   [HTTPS][https] enabled web server.
 *   Agreement that includes Swedbank Pay Checkout.
-*   Obtained credentials (merchant Access Token) from Swedbank Pay through Swedbank Pay Admin.
+*   Obtained credentials (Merchant Access Token) from Swedbank Pay through Swedbank Pay Admin.

 ## Introduction

 To get started with Swedbank Pay Checkout v3, you should learn about its different components and how they work together.
 Swedbank Pay Checkout consists of two related concepts: **Checkin** and **Payment Menu**.
-Checkin identifies the consumer in our Consumer API and Payment Menu authorizes the payment with our Payment Menu API.
+Checkin identifies the consumer in our Consumer API, and Payment Menu authorizes the payment with our Payment Menu API.

-The next step is to **Capture** the payment.
-You can either capture the total amount, or do a part-capture (as described under [After Payment][after-payment-capture]).
-Connect these steps and you have Swedbank Pay Checkout.

-While Checkin is a necessary component to store personal information and access features like storing cards, it is not a mandatory step for the Checkout process to work.
-If the payer is from a country where we currently don't support to create a consumer profile, or if he or she opts not to store their data, that's fine.
+While Checkin is necessary to store personal information and access features like storing cards, it is not mandatory.
+If the payer is from a country where we don't support consumer profiles, or if the payer does not want to store data, that's fine.
 The Payment Menu can still be used as a **guest**.